Pinacolada64/NOW/README.md

 Evennia stays running in daemon mode and displays output to the console.

 Make sure to create a superuser when asked.
-By default you can now connect using a MUD client on localhost:4000.
-You can also use the web client by pointing a browser to
+By default you can now connect using a MUD client on `localhost:4000`.
+You can also use the web client by pointing a browser to:

     http://localhost:8000